 The placement test helps Catholic secondary schools determine the most appropriate course work and academic path for meeting the needs of individual students.
+The condensed online version of the placement test will not be used to determine merit scholarships.
+The process for determining merit scholarships will be communicated at a later date.
 The placement test is only one of several tools used for academic placement.
 There are many variables that help determine whether or not students are accepted into the secondary school of their choice.
 Taking the placement test does not guarantee admission to a Catholic secondary school.

 Acceptance letters and notification of registration will be sent by all Catholic secondary schools in February of each year.